sharwell/ha-chandler-legacy-view/README.md

 * Watches for Bluetooth advertisements that match the expected Chandler valve signatures, including both the Bluetooth name prefixes and the Chandler manufacturer data identifier.
+* Tracks multiple valves simultaneously by their Bluetooth address so each device is registered individually in Home Assistant.
 * Creates binary sensor entities that indicate whether each recognised valve is currently available.
 * Extracts the firmware version reported in the advertisement metadata and surfaces it as an entity attribute for troubleshooting and diagnostics.
+* Classifies the advertisement payload to determine whether the valve reports as an Evb019 (firmware < 600) or Evb034 (firmware ≥ 600) and exposes the model via device information and entity state attributes.

 This repository currently focuses on the scaffolding required for discovery and entity creation.
 Additional device metadata, richer entities, diagnostics, and